nitin-kumar-sde/Containers/README.md

 # 🪣 Containers - Custom implementation of STL containers

-A light weight C++ container library, similar to STL in CPP
+A lightweight and elegant C++ container library, mirroring the functionality of the Standard Template Library (STL).

 ## Usage